-Emergency Safe House: Transitions offers confidential and supportive emergency safe houses for families who have been displaced as a result of domestic violence or sexual assault.
+Emergency Safe House: Transitions offers two confidential and supportive emergency safe houses for families who have been displaced as a result of domestic violence or sexual assault.
 This includes survivors of domestic violence who have voluntarily left home with their children to avoid further violence.
 We offer shelter to victims of all genders.

 Housing: Qualified staff provide economic empowerment programs to victims of domestic violence, including housing assistance, financial management skill-building, and job readiness resources.